BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 There are some things you might want to know before you get started.
 In this section, we're going to walk you through the Bonsai Platform components and some of the fundamental ideas of the Bonsai Platform.
-It maybe help you understand what you are achieving in this Quick Start guide by reading the following materials.
+Read through the Quick Start guide to learn how to get set up with Bonsai’s platform and what you can do with it.

-If you're the type of developer who wants to dive right in and see the Bonsai Platform working however, **skip down to [Create Your BRAIN][1]** below.
+If you're the type of developer who wants to dive right in and see the Bonsai Platform working, however, **skip down to [Create Your BRAIN][1]** below.
 We'll guide you through setting up your first BRAIN with the Cartpole template, how to get that BRAIN training, and then explain what to do with it!